0x5ubt13/enumeraga/README.md

 ## Usage

-Give it either a single IP address or a file containing a list of IPs, a name to use for the output files, sit back, and relax:
+Give it either a single IP address or a file containing a list of IPs, a name to use for the output files, sit back, and relax while it enumerates all open ports for you:

     ┌──(root㉿SubtleLabs)-[~]
     └─# enumeraga -h